angular-buch/website-articles/blog/2025-12-signal-forms-part4/README.md

 Accessibility is crucial for creating inclusive web applications.
 Currently we show field-related information close to the field itself by using the `FormFieldInfo` component we just created.
-This is great but with the current solution it is not accessible for screen readers: The form field itself and the message aren't linked semantically. to solve this, we want to create a directive that automatically adds appropriate ARIA attributes to form fields based on their state, making our forms more accessible to users with assistive technologies.
+This is great but with the current solution it is not accessible for screen readers: The form field itself and the message aren't linked semantically.
+To solve this, we want to create a directive that automatically adds appropriate ARIA attributes to form fields based on their state, making our forms more accessible to users with assistive technologies.

 ### The `FieldAriaAttributes` Directive

 This directive automatically manages ARIA attributes based on the field's current state.
+With this approach, it replaces also our current solution where we called `[aria-invalid]="ariaInvalidState(...)"`.
 To apply the directive to form field automatically, we set the selector to `[field]`, so it works together with the existing `Field` directive.

 The directive receives the field as an input.